eSentire/qspm/README.md

 feature that you can use to prune what you.
 If you are using the example, try typing "google" in the search box to see how it works.

-By default all fields that have a "pass" prefix are hidden.
+By default all fields that have a case insensitive "pass" prefix are hidden.
 To make them visible, click the "Show" button.

+All fields that have a case insensitive "note" prefix are treated as "textarea" fields that allow you to conveniently store notes with multiple lines.

 Here is what the records look like if you used the example setup.